openstack-archive/senlin/doc/source/user/tutorial_for_heat_deployment.rst

 ~~~~~~~~~~~~~~~~

 Before the deployment, please ensure that neutron LBaas v2 and
-ceilometer has been installed and configured in your environment.
+ceilometer/Aodh has been installed and configured in your environment.

 Step one is to generate key-pair using the followed command: